ProAke/swcms14/README.md

 Description : Teamplate from Smarty & PowerTemplate run On PHP7++ & Mysql

 - Code Dev and Update by : P'Ake, P'Pae and Team Dev.
 - Thank you main Dev.
-P'Pipo, P'Lookhin , P'Aum
+P'Pipo, P'Lookhin , P'Aum, P'Meng

 V.14.0.1